Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Introduction

-To date, several studies have attempted to firstly define the knee and then propose a method to identify it, both in off-line scenarios \cite{satopaa2011finding} \cite{diao2019algorithm} \cite{fermin2020identification} \cite{greenbank2021automated}, and online scenarios \cite{zhang2019accelerated}.
+To date, several studies have attempted to firstly define the knee and then propose a method to identify it, both in off-line scenarios \cite{diao2019algorithm} \cite{fermin2020identification} \cite{greenbank2021automated}, and online scenarios \cite{zhang2019accelerated} \cite{sohn2022two} \cite{costa2024icformer}.
 Diao et al. \cite{diao2019algorithm} defined the knee as the intersection of two tangent lines at two points (i.e., the points with minimum and maximum absolute slope, respectively) on the capacity fade curve, and then developed an empirical degradation model to characterize the capacity fade curve from experimental data, on which the two points were identified to locate the two tangent lines.
 However, different degradation models may be required to fit different types of capacity fade curves.
-Zhang et al. \cite{zhang2019accelerated} firstly learned a strip-shaped safety zone from experimental data of the height of a peak on the incremental capacity curve, and then the knee was identified as the last cycle of four consecutive cycles beyond the safety zone using quantile regression and Monte Carlo simulation.
-Although the quantile regression method works with incoming data streams, the identified knees vary with the amount of available data online.
-In a more recent work by Ferm{\'\i}n-Cueto et al. \cite{fermin2020identification}, the knee was defined as the intersection of two straight lines identified by directly fitting the Bacon Watts model to capacity degradation data.
+Ferm{\'\i}n-Cueto et al. \cite{fermin2020identification} also defined the knee as the intersection of two straight lines identified by directly fitting the Bacon Watts model to capacity degradation data.
 The Bacon-Watts method is simple and robust against noise without superimposing a degradation model, but may not be applicable to all types of capacity fade curves.
 The bisector method, proposed by Greenbank and Howey \cite{greenbank2021automated}, first fits the early and late life capacity fade gradients using linear regression.
 Then the knee is identified as the intersection of an angle bisector of two gradients and the capacity fade curve.
 However, the bisector method is sensitive to the selection of early and late life capacity fade data, and may therefore not be applicable to all types of capacity fade curves.
-In summary, the knee identification methods in the aforementioned studies may not always be applicable to different types of capacity fade curves.
-Moreover, possible physical insights that could be obtained by correlating the occurrence of the knee with changes in underlying degradation mechanisms are not considered in these studies.
+Zhang et al. \cite{zhang2019accelerated} firstly learned a strip-shaped safety zone from experimental data of the height of a peak on the incremental capacity curve, and then the knee was identified as the last cycle of four consecutive cycles beyond the safety zone using quantile regression and Monte Carlo simulation.
+Although the quantile regression method works with incoming data streams, the identified knees vary with the amount of available online data.
+Sohn et al. \cite{sohn2022two} proposed a convolutional neural networks model to extract temporal features from time-series data to predict the number of cycles left to the knee point.
+However, their method requires extensive knee labeling beforehand for the model training process using the Bacon-Watts model.
+In a very recent work by Costa et al. \cite{costa2024icformer}, a transformer-based deep learning model integrated with incremental capacity analysis was proposed for knee identification and degradation diagnosis.
+The knee identification was formulated into a binary classification problem, i.e., the model predicts whether or not a knee will occur within a window size of 800 cycles.
+Although the model can quantify degradation modes in addition to the knee indication within 800 cycles, it also requires knee labeling beforehand and does not identify the exact knee point on the capacity fade curve, which is often preferable in practical applications, such as in the classification of retired electric vehicle batteries.
+To summarize, the aforementioned knee identification methods can be divided into two categories.
+One is based on finding the intersection between a straight line approximating the early fade and a line following the rate of fade after a knee \cite{diao2019algorithm} \cite{fermin2020identification} \cite{greenbank2021automated}.
+The disadvantages of this approach are that, depending on the shape of the capacity fade curve, they may fail, and they cannot be used for online identification and prediction as they need more or less the complete fade curve.
+The other category is methods based on machine learning models \cite{zhang2019accelerated} \cite{sohn2022two} \cite{costa2024icformer}.
+These methods can be used for online identification and prediction, but they require large amounts of labeled data and other inputs than only capacity.